 3. Mobile Technology Must Include Ways to Engage With Customers Beyond the Order Itself

-Companies that do successfully launch in-house delivery or partner with third-party delivery providers, mobile technology integration must lie at the heart of all decisions.
+For companies that do successfully launch in-house delivery or partner with third-party delivery providers, mobile technology integration must lie at the heart of all decisions.
 As reported by Data Scope, “mobile technology has become an integral part of the food and beverage industry.
-For restaurant owners, this technology has improved operations efficiency in a great deal.
-However, according to a new survey by Oracle, 62% are unsure about their ability to hold with the changes taking place in digital technology.
+For restaurant owners, this technology has improved operations efficiency a great deal.
+However, according to a new survey by Oracle, 62% are unsure about their ability to hold to the changes taking place in digital technology.
 Nevertheless, most of them acknowledge the impact that this might have in the industry and the threat coming from competitors who have already adopted mobile solutions.”

 4. Analytics Define Cost Control in Both On-Premise and Food Delivery Trends